Posted: 5 September 2019

 One of the most important things you want to look out for when shopping online is the material that the rug is made of.

 To choose the right material, you will need to consider how much traffic your rug will receive, what type of texture you want and what your budget is.
+If you are looking for an eco-friendly option, check out our how to choose an ethical and sustainable rug blog post on Homely.

 You will find that most rugs use a combination of materials, such as those found in the Weave Home range.
 We have put together an in-depth guide to the three most commonly used materials so that you can shop with confidence.